jay-johnson/rust-with-strimzi-kafka-and-tls/README.md

-# Rust Kafka Publisher and Subscriber Demo with TLS
+# Rust Kafka Publisher and Subscriber Demo with Strimzi Kafka and Client mTLS for encryption in transit

-## Deploy the Strimzi Operator and Kafka cluster with TLS

 This repository was created to profile the strimzi operator's kafka clusters from the blog article:

 https://jaypjohnson.com/2022-09-14-deploying-kafka-clusters-with-tls-on-kubernetes-using-strimzi-and-helm.html

-### Optional - Custom TLS Assets
+## Optional - Custom TLS Assets

-By default the ``./kubernetes/deploy.sh`` script will use the included tls assets in the repo: [./kubernetes/tls](https://github.com/jay-johnson/ rust-with-strimzi-kafka-and-tls/tree/main/kubernetes/tls).
+By default the ``./kubernetes/deploy.sh`` script will use the included tls assets in the repo: [./kubernetes/tls](https://github.com/jay-johnson/rust-with-strimzi-kafka-and-tls/tree/main/kubernetes/tls).
 Before going into production with these, please change these to your own to prevent security issues.

 If you want to use your own tls assets you can set these environment variables: